yetanotherusern4me/twofun/README.md

 # twofun
-One engineer's attempt to make Hardware MFA even easier.
+One persons attempt to make Hardware MFA even easier.